-Students who are found responsible for a violation of King University policies are afforded the right to appeal the finding of responsibility or the sanction imposed.
+Students who are found responsible for a violation of King University policies have the right to appeal the finding of responsibility or the sanction imposed, except in the cases of Administrative Agreement.
 In cases involving violations of the Relationship Conduct Policy, complainants also have the right to request an appeal of a finding or sanction imposed on the respondent, as outlined in that policy.